 Sitting has recently been dubbed “the new smoking,” as medical experts have linked it to heart disease, diabetes, and even certain forms of cancer.
 Unfortunately, many of us spend hours sitting at desks during the workday, then log more time at home in front of our phones, tablets, or the TV.
-So, just how bad is it for us to stay sedentary for most of the day, and what can we do to address the dangers?
+So, what are the dangers of sitting & how can we avoid them?

 3 Risks of Sitting All Day

 Inactivity causes the metabolism to slow, which eventually translates to weight gain.
 Sitting burns just 139 calories per hour, while standing and walking burns many more – 186 and 324, respectively.
 Thus, the less you move each day, the fewer calories you’ll burn.
 Weight gain can ultimately lead to obesity, which is linked to serious health concerns including heart disease and stroke, diabetes, high blood pressure, and cancer.

 Long periods of sitting have been associated with reduced insulin sensitivity.
 Insulin sensitivity refers to the body’s reaction to the effects of insulin.
 High insulin sensitivity allows your body to use glucose effectively and keep blood sugar levels in control.
 When insulin sensitivity dips too low, it leads to insulin resistance, in which the cells cannot absorb glucose properly.
 As a result, blood sugar levels increase, and left unaddressed, the condition leads to type 2 diabetes.